-Custom Variables - A storage location for any kind of data linked to end users.
-Both conversational metadata (end user responses or fixed values) or external data (generated by a third-party API via Webhook).
+Custom Variable (CVar)- A storage location for any kind of data linked to end users: both conversational metadata (end user responses or fixed values) and external data (generated by a third-party API via Webhook).
 These variables may then be used in different parts of the conversation: displayed as messages or part of messages, used in Connections to drive the conversation, or used in other Webhooks.

 DIY Bot - A pre-built chatbot template that only contains one Module.
-This type of chatbot template is well-suited for Companies that require an extensive chatbot with many different communication flows.
+This type of chatbot template is well-suited for Companies requiring an extensive chatbot with many different communication flows.

-Domain - A term used for a collection of one or more intents.
-The name of the intent usually reflects the overall theme of what is being covered, such as "Shipping".
+Domain - A term used for a collection of one or more Intents.
+The Intent name usually reflects the overall theme of what is being covered, such as "Shipping".

 Dynamic Cards - An advanced type of Generic Cards where Cards are created based on information from an external source.
-As opposed to Generic Cards, you don't need to add data manually to the different Cards.
+Unlike Generic Cards, you don't need to manually add data to the different Cards.

 End user - A term used to refer to the final consumer of the Certainly product.
 This is the individual who engages with a chatbot that has been built using the Certainly Platform.

-Filters - Filters is a way to segment end users.
+Filters - The Filters feature offers a way to segment end users.
 This function allows you to get information about end users, with the purpose of either contacting them outside of the bot or asking for their permission to push content to them from the bot.

 Generic Cards - An element used to present end users with a visual menu that will either send the end user forward within the conversation or enhance the conversation with links to pages with additional info.
-This type of Card requires the Company to manually insert information in it, as opposed to Dynamic Cards where they are fed information from an external source.
+This type of Card requires the Company to manually insert information, unlike Dynamic Cards, which are fed information from an external source.

 Greeting Text - A greeting message that is displayed at the top of the conversation under the Bot Avatar.